syedsalman137/lmpo/README.md

 # lmpo: A minimal repo for Language Model Policy Optimization

 This repo is a standalone implementation of using reinforcement learning to post-train language models.
 The focus is on ease-of-understanding for research.
 Please fork and/or play with the code!
 The `lmpo` repository is built using JAX, and has no major external dependencies.
 The core logic is around 400 lines of code, split into three files.
+This repo is in-progress, but decently clean.

 (We do depend on the huggingface tokenizer, because I can't figure out how it works to replicate it.
 If anyone knows, please let me know...)